Cloudxtreme/BGPSYM/README.md

 * **noiseSleepTime:** how much time should elapse between sending two consecutive noise announcements (default: 61000 [ms])

 ### Hardcoded properties
-Since the simulator is an experimental and "one-developer" software not all properties were extracted.
+Since the simulator is an experimental and "one-developer" software, not all properties were extracted.
 Some of these un-extracted properties are very important and can still be changed.

 ### Callback logging
 There is a callback mechanism implemented in the simulator.